mateus-de-paula/Project-Wishlist/README.md

 Triggers: Choose the frequency and time you want it to be run.

-Actions: (If you are using the python file)Start a Program and Browse to this file `executar_script.bat`, in the project folder
+Actions: (If you are using the python file) Start a Program and Browse to this file `executar_script.bat`, in the project folder.

-Actions: (If you are using the EXE file)Start a Program and Browse to the executable file.
+Actions: (If you are using the EXE file) Start a Program and Browse to the executable file.
+In the "Start in" field, enter the full path of the folder where the `.env` is located.